 19. Seljavallalaug Pool

-Perhaps not as remote as it used to be, but still considered a hidden gem, is the Seljavallalaug pool in South Iceland.
+The Seljavallalaug Pool in South Iceland isn't as remote as it used to be, but we'd still consider it a hidden gem.

-The pool is situated between the famous Seljalandsfoss and Skogafoss waterfalls.
-You'll need to drive off the beaten path and then walk 0.7 miles (1.2 kilometers) to reach this treasure; however, the experience is well worth the detour.
-When it comes to South Iceland's hidden gems, Seljavallalaug Pool is definitely worth the effort.
+The pool is situated between the famous Seljalandsfoss and Skogafoss Waterfalls.
+You'll need to drive off the beaten path and then walk 0.7 miles (1.2 kilometers) to reach this treasure.
+Don't worry — the experience is well worth the detour.

 18. Fridheimar Tomato Farm